cmp-202/ssh2shell/README.md

   //confirm it is the root home dir and change to root's .ssh folder if (command == "echo $(pwd)" && response.indexOf("/root") != -1 ) {
-    //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:This shows that the command and response check worked and that another command was added before the next ll command.");
+    //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:This shows that the command and response check worked and that another command was added before the next ls command.");
     sshObj.commands.unshift("cd .ssh");
   }
-  //we are listing the dir so output it to the msg handler else if (command == "ll"){
+  //we are listing the dir so output it to the msg handler else if (command == "ls -l"){
     sshObj.msg.send(response);
   }
 }